bibanon/tubeup/README.md

 ## Installation

 1. Install `avconv` or `ffmpeg`, depending on what your distro prefers.
 Also install pip3 and git.
+   The script prefers ffmpeg if found but will work with just libav.
+To install ffmpeg in ubuntu have the Universe repository enabled.

 For Debian/Ubuntu:

-        sudo apt-get install libav-tools python3-pip git
+        sudo apt-get install libav-tools ffmpeg x264 x265 python3-pip git mkvtoolnix

 2. Use pip3 to install the required python3 packages.
 Python 3.4.2 and up is required, as 3.2 will not work.